ILLUMINA Listed by coinbasecartel Ransomware Group

 Illumina, Inc. offers sequencing- and array-based solutions for genetic and genomic analysis in the United States, Singapore, the United Kingdom, a...

-On December 16, 2025, Illumina, Inc. appeared on the leak site of the coinbasecartel ransomware group after internal files were exfiltrated during a ransomware attack.
+On December 16, 2025, Illumina, Inc. appeared on the leak site of the coinbasecartel ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.
 The biotechnology company, which provides sequencing and array-based solutions for genetic and genomic analysis, has customers and partners whose information may have been placed at risk.
 Public reporting indicates that the number of people directly affected remains unknown.

 Available reporting describes the incident as a ransomware attack in which attackers gained access to Illumina systems and removed internal files.
 The company has not yet released a detailed public statement on the volume or exact nature of the stolen data.
 The coinbasecartel group posted Illumina on its leak site on December 16, 2025, following its standard practice of publishing victim names after exfiltration.